-There are many positives to regular work travel ranging from increased opportunities, more visibility inside your company and of course you get a chance to see different parts of the world on the company’s dime.
-But the truth is Travelling for Work has a dark side.
+There are many positives to regular work travel ranging from increased career opportunities, more visibility inside your company and of course you get a chance to see different parts of the world on the company’s dime.
+But the truth is travelling for work has a dark side.

 - You are alone a lot

 We deep dive into each of these elements of regular work travel so you know what to be on guard for if you take a job traveling for work.
 As a frequent business traveler myself I live the grind of recurring work travel every single week and use this insight to share some of the downsides of a life spent on the road.

 You are alone a lot when traveling for work

 Regular work travel can take you all over the country (or world).
 You may get to see amazing sights, visit bucket-list destinations and eat at once-in-a-lifetime restaurants – all on the company dime.
 Except you are likely doing it alone.

 When you travel for work there is one consistent element: lots of alone time.
 For example, on a work trip to Oregon I had some time to kill and took the long way back to the Portland (PDX) airport.
 It was incredible.
 While wandering around a pretty neat castle in Poland I was, surprise, alone.